developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **'dealer_hits_soft_17':** True
 * **'double_after_split':** True

-See [How Do I Run My Own Simulations Using This Code?](#how-do-i-run-my-own-simulations-using-this-code) for information on how these settings affect the simulation.
+See [How Do I Run My Own Simulations and Create My Own Charts Using This Code?](#how-do-i-run-my-own-simulations-and-create-my-own-charts-using-this-code) for information on how these settings affect the simulation.

 ## What Are the Rules to Blackjack?
 These are the basic rules for how blackjack is played in casinos where the player(s) are playing against the dealer.